-Day 4 - Skellig Islands
+Day 5 Skellig Islands & Dingle

 If you think that the Skellig Islands look familiar, that's because they are.
 The Skelling Michal towers set the scene in episodes seven and eight of the Stars Wars franchise, and local tourism has been feeling the force ever since.
 Aside from being in a galaxy far, far, away, the magnificent the Skellig Michael towers have been a UNESCO World Heritage Site since 1996.
 The two Islands were (Great Skellig and Little Skellig) were part of a Gaelic Christian Monastic settlement from the 6th to the 12th century and the towers on Skellig Michael (Great Skellig) are a "unique example of an early religious settlement" (as well as being a final resting place for Jedis).
 The towers are surely the main attraction of the area and are simply fascinating.
 Built in a beehive shape to protect against the harsh elements, they use local stone and no mortar.
 Today, some 1,400 years later, they are still practically intact.
-There is also a graveyard on the island with 618 steps winding up to the stone summit, rewarding you once you reach the top.
+There is also a graveyard on the island.
+Although be prepared for some walking; there are 618 steps winding up to the stone summit, which can get slippery in bad weather.
+However, like most things that require effort, you will be rewarded once you reach the top.
 The breathtaking views and photo opportunities are well worth it!
 Little Skelling is equally as important for birders too; the island is home to almost 30,000 pairs of gannets, the second largest colony of seabirds in the world.
 Guillemots, Puffins, Manx Shearwaters and Storm Petrels also nest on the island, making up the "Skellig Big Five".